Overview and Description

 - Open injuries with complete nerve transection are repaired based on the laceration type.

-- Open injuries with nerve in-continuity (epineurium intact), and all closed-injuries, initially are managed conservatively, with nerve function evaluation at 3 weeks via nerve conduction study and electromyography (NCS/EMG).
+- Open injuries with nerve discontinuity (epineurium intact) and all closed injuries initially are managed conservatively with nerve function evaluation at three weeks via nerve conduction studies and electromyography (NCS/EMG).
 This testing can further determine Sunderland grade.
-Sunderland grades 1-3 are treated with conservative measures while grades 4-5 usually require surgical repair.13-15 If clinical or electrical recovery is not evident by 3 months, surgical intervention is recommended.
+Sunderland grades 1-3 are treated with conservative measures while grades 4-5 usually require surgical repair.13-15 Sunderland Grade III lesions have the potential to undergo incomplete regeneration, leading to spontaneous recovery, and as a result, this may result in improved functional recovery compared to nerve reconstruction.11

 - Open injuries with complete nerve transection are repaired based on the laceration type.